abhishekkhanna2710/React_CRUD/README.md

 ### The Experience of Project

-This assignment is a CRUD (Create, Read, Update, Delete) operation for an Employee with six fields: name, email, phone, date of birth (dob), gender, and hobbies.
-The name, email, and phone fields are input boxes, while the dob field is a date picker.
-The gender field is a set of radio buttons, and the hobbies field is a set of checkboxes.
+This task has name, email, phone, date of birth (dob), gender, and hobbies fields are all part of this assignment, which is a CRUD (Create, Read, Update, Delete) activity for an Employee.
+The dob field is a date picker, whereas the name, email, and phone fields are input boxes.
+The hobbies area has a set of checkboxes, while the gender field has a set of radio buttons.

-This project uses Material UI Form Controls to build the form, a Data Table to display data, and Modals to add and edit employees.
-Additionally, the project integrates with a fake backend server.

-The goal of this project is to create a user-friendly interface for managing employee data that allows users to add, edit, and delete employees.
-This project aims to provide a clean and modern interface that is easy to use and understand.
+In this project, the form is built using Material UI Form Controls, the data is displayed using a Data Table, and the employees are added and edited using Modals.
+The project also incorporates a bogus backend server called JSON server.

 <br />